JavaMoney/jsr354-ri-bp/README.md

 This respoitory contains the Java 7 compatible backport of the reference implementation.
 We strongly recommend the Java 8 based version to be used to enjoy all benefits provided by JSR 354.

-The backport is NOT an implementation of JSR 354, as that would require jumping through lots of unnecessary hoops.
-Instead, this is a simple backport intended to allow users to use the JSR 354 API on Java SE 6 and 7.
+The backport is NOT an implementation of JSR 354.
+Instead, this is a simple backport intended to allow users to use the JSR 354 API on Java SE 6, 7 or similar platforms (ME 8 Embedded, Android,...).
 The backport should be referred to using the "JavaMoney" project name.

 Or the GitHub page:
 http://javamoney.github.io/ri.html